knurling-rs/knurling-session-20q4/src/sessions/alert.md

 ### The Buzzer

-The buzzer works pretty simple: It is connected to a pin and ground.
+The buzzer works in a straightforward way: It is connected to a pin and ground.
 Any form of voltage change lets the buzzer buzz.
 The lower the frequency of this change, the lower the tone of the buzz.

 ✅ Create a module for the buzzer.
 Create a type with the following methods:
     * init: takes a pin and puts it into push pull output mode with the initial level low.